levieggert/KeyboardAssistant/README.md

     let navigator: InputNavigator = InputNavigator.createWithDefaultController()

-    navigator.defaultController?.setButtonColors(color: .red) // change all button colors
+    // change all button colors
+    navigator.defaultController?.setButtonColors(color: .red)

     // you can also configure the default controller in anyway you like. if let defaultController = navigator.defaultController
     {
-        defaultController.layer.shadowOpacity = 0 // remove the top shadow or change the top shadow in anyway you want defaultController.btPrev.backgroundColor = .lightGray
+        // remove the top shadow or change the top shadow in anyway you want defaultController.layer.shadowOpacity = 0

+        // edit individual buttons
+        defaultController.btPrev.backgroundColor = .lightGray
         defaultController.btNext.backgroundColor = .lightGray
         defaultController.btDone.backgroundColor = .lightGray